owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-catching-bugs-webcheck.md

 This is specified in the TodoMVC documentation under [Routing](https://github.com/tastejs/todomvc/blob/master/app-spec.md#routing).

-Race condition in initialization
+Race condition during initialization

 : The event listeners are attached some time after the `.new-todo` form is rendered.
-If you're quick enough, you can focus the input, press <kbd>Return</kbd>, and post the form.
+Although unlikely, if you're quick enough you can focus the input, press <kbd>Return</kbd>, and post the form.
 This will navigate the user agent to the same page but with a query paremeter, e.g. `index.html?text=`.
+In TodoMVC it's not the end of the world, but I suspect there are real systems where you do not want this to happen.

 Inconsistent first render
 : The application briefly shows an inconsistent view, then renders the valid initial state. _KnockoutJS + RequireJS_ shows an empty list items and "0 left" in the bottom, even though the footer [should be hidden when there are no items](https://github.com/tastejs/todomvc/blob/master/app-spec.md#no-todos).